bsiever/microbit-pxt-timeanddate/README.md

 3. Then repeat the process for the minute.
 4. When done hold "A+B" until the message stops scrolling.

-There's additional code that displays the time after pressing "A" to check your work.
+Once the time has been set the additional code that displays the time when "A" is pressed.

 ```blocks
 input.onButtonPressed(Button.A, function () {